perverse/creditorwatch-test/README.md

 ## Dependencies

+### Global
+* A Google Custom Search engine setup with JSON RESTful API Access (set this up pointing to a blank website like https://icanhazip.com so that it doesn't muddy the search results).
+The engine must also be set up to include sites external to its designated search site.
+* A Google API key that has access to the aforementioned GCSE.

 ### Running Locally
 * PHP 7.2+ with the following modules installed (all are included auitomatically using the docker method):
     * common